abhishekmalali/abhishekmalali.github.io/index.md

 <img class="profile-picture" src="Abhishek.jpg">

-I am currently a Data Scientist at Tribe Dynamics.
-My role focuses on finding data driven stories in the realm of Social media marketing.
-I also lead efforts at the Tribe to integrate NLP and Image processing for classification tasks which bring more value to our customers.
+I am a Senior Applied Scientist at Amazon AGI and Alexa.

+My research focuses on the application of Large Language Models (LLMs) in conversational AI, API action generation and understanding, parameter-efficient fine-tuning, synthetic data generation, and prompt optimization through self-reflection.
+As a technical lead, I tackle complex business challenges by employing machine learning-driven approaches and oversee their deployment in production, either through direct involvement or by collaborating with cross-functional engineering teams.
+During my tenure at Amazon, I have contributed to enhancing speech model personalization, developing context-driven query correction models, and creating cross-functional products aimed at elevating the overall customer experience.
+Additionally, I have led a small team, providing both individual technical contributions and mentorship to optimize team performance and foster professional growth.

-Prior to my current stint at Tribe, I was a Masters student in Computational Science and Engineering at Harvard University.
-My master’s thesis applies LSTM backed models to learn and predict on irregular time series in Astronomy and reduces autocorrelation within residuals generated from predictions.
-I graduated with a Bachelors in Electrical and Electronics Engineering from NITK Surathkal, India and submitted a thesis for epilepsy prediction with Intra-Ictal EEG time series data.
+Before joining Amazon, I worked as a Data Scientist at Tribe Dynamics (acquired by CreatorIQ), focusing on refining models for classifying social media data for marketing purposes.
+I hold a Master’s degree in Computational Science and Engineering from Harvard University, where I published a thesis on predicting irregular time series in Astronomy and addressing autocorrelation in residuals through modifications to LSTM architectures.
+I also earned a Bachelor's degree in Electrical and Electronics Engineering from NITK Surathkal, India, with a research project on epilepsy prediction using Intra-Ictal EEG time series data during my undergraduate studies.

-## Research Interest

-I am primarily interested in applying Machine learning techniques in a robust and scalable manner to a variety of problems.
-My previous research experiences have spanned from applying classical time series methods to deep learning to problems in vastly different domains.
-I am particularly interested in image and time series problems which are applied to noisy real world data.
-I am interested in understanding the effect of noise and the complications brought forward by such datasets.
-Previously I have handled noisy datasets in astronomy and medical research.

 ## Publications